ARTICLE I – Name

 Section 1. – Dissolution of the Society

 The Board may, at any time, resolve that the Society be dissolved.
 Such resolution shall require the affirmative vote of two-thirds (2/3) of the Board.
-Following approval by the Board, said resolution shall then be presented to the membership no later than the next regularly scheduled meeting of the general membership; adoption shall require approval by two-thirds of the eligible voting membership present.
+Following approval by the Board, the Secretary shall notify each and every current member of the Society of said resolution, detailing the reasons, the current assets of the Society, and the proposed beneficiary of those assets.
+Voting may be accomplished by standard mail, with a cutoff date set no less than thirty days after the notification is sent.
+Adoption shall require approval by two-thirds (2/3) of the eligible voting members who respond.

 Section 2. – Disposal of Assets